Breakfast in London, dinner in Barcelona

 -

 There's an alliance of high-speed train operators called Railteam, www.railteam.eu.
-If you miss a connection between any two high-speed trains run by Railteam members at any designated Railteam hub station, you will be allowed to hop on the next onward train to your destination, without needing to change your ticket, sitting in any available seat.
-It's called HOTNAT, Hop On The Next Available Train.
+If you miss a connection between any two high-speed trains run by Railteam members at a designated Railteam hub station, you will be allowed to Hop On The Next Available Train (HOTNAT) to your destination, without needing to change your ticket, sitting in any available seat.
 See www.railteam.eu.

 -